 - Neural mechanisms of approach-avoidance conflict (with Dr Mike Schlund, Georgia State University)

-- Partial reinforcement and avoidance extinction (with Dr Bram Vervliet, KU Leuven, Belgium)
+- Avoidance extinction (with Dr Bram Vervliet, KU Leuven, Belgium)

 - Conceptual generalization of fear and avoidance (with Dr Lars Marstaller, Swansea University)